Skip to content

 }

-References (and expressions in general) aren’t checked or resolved by CDS parsers or linkers.
-They’re interpreted and evaluated only on consumption-specific modules.
-For example, for SAP Fiori models, it’s the 4odata and 2edm(x) processors.
+In contrast to references in expressions, plain references aren't checked or resolved by CDS parsers or linkers.
+They're interpreted and evaluated only on consumption-specific modules.
+For example, for SAP Fiori models, it's the 4odata and 2edm(x) processors.

 Records as Syntax Shortcuts